-Space 4 Sports: Technology and satellite-based data have set foot on all levels in sports.
+Space 4 Sports: Technology and satellite-based data have set foot on all levels in sport.

-Investments in space are being leveraged in all kinds of sectors to provide innovative services, and sports are no exception.
-In fact, sports are an important economic sector in modern society.
-Global Navigation Satellite Systems (GNSS) such as Europe’s Galileo constellation, as well as Earth observation data and satellite communications provide a considerable amount of applications for sport activities.
+Investments in space are being leveraged in all kind of sectors to provide innovative services, and sports are no exception.
+In fact, sports is an important economic sector in modern society.
+Global Navigation Satellite Systems (GNSS) such as Europe’s Galileo constellation, as well as Earth observation data and satellite communications provide a considerable amount of applications for sports activities.